Find Affordable College Courses

 The average amount in student loans that compsci majors at Carleton take out is $12,500.

-Full Computer Science at Carleton College Report
+Read full report on Computer Science at Carleton College

 You’ll join some of the best and brightest minds around you if you attend Washington University in St Louis.
 The school came in at #4 on this year’s Best Computer Science Schools in the Plains States Region list.
-WUSTL is a large private not-for-profit school located in the large suburb of Saint Louis.
+WUSTL is a large private not-for-profit school located in the suburb of Saint Louis.

 After completing their degree, compsci graduates from WUSTL carry an average student debtload of $16,500.